arielgabbay/tau-0368.3539/README.md

 ### Preparing the platform

-We recommend using `CTFd` to run the CTF.
-To do so, after preparing all files for the CTF, run
+The CTF is hosted on `CTFd`, with a few plugins of ours, on which we expand later in this document.
+The `CTFd` image is run by `run.sh`, but can be run manually thus:

 ```
-docker run -p 80:8000 ctfd/ctfd
+cd CTFd/
+docker-compose up
 ```

 This will run CTFd on port 80 of your machine.
-You can then configure CTF through the web interface. `build.sh` run above creates the file `CTFd/ctf_import.zip` from the directory `CTFd/db_base`, which is an export of the latest CTF configurations.
+You can then configure CTF through the web interface. `build.sh` run above creates the file `CTFd_export/ctf_import.zip` from the directory `CTFd_export/db_base`, which is an export of the latest CTF configurations.
 The script also updates the port numbers, flags and files of each challenge before creating `ctf_import.zip`; note that the scripts expect the names of the challenges and files to be of a certain format, as follows:

 * Challenges should be called "Challenge \<number\>".
 Each challenge should be in one of two categories, "Bleichenbacher" or "Manger".
 The challenges should correspond to challenges in the project configurations thus: first all Bleichenbacher challenges, followed by all Manger challenges, in the same order.
 The challenge number in the challenge name should be the number of the challenge (1-based) in that category.
 * Challenges should provide one file each, called `stage_<num>.zip`.
 These files are replaced by the script with newly created `zip` files for each stage.
+* Notice that as the server's key changes between builds, the `pool_flags.json` file in the exported directory is ignored, as flags encryptions differ.

 To import the image, create a temporary CTF and the go to Admin Panel -> Backup -> Import to import the `ctf_import.zip` file.
-To update the image, make the changes you want (or create a new CTF from scratch if needed), and in the same menu as above, export it.
-CTFd will generate a ZIP file with a `db` directory in it; extract this directory to `CTFd/db` in the project.
+To update the image, make the changes you want (or create a new CTF from scratch if needed), and in the same menu as above, export it. `CTFd` will generate a ZIP file with a `db` directory in it; extract this directory to `CTFd_export/db_base` in the project.

+The stages of the CTF in `CTFd` are challenges of the type "cookie", which is added by our plugin.
+This is a special type of challenge which allows a few relevant configurations:

+* The minimal number of queries needed to decrypt flags for this stage.
+An appropriate flag is selected according to this value.
+* The maximal number of queries needed to decrypt flags for this stage.
+An appropriate flag is selected according to this value.
+* The life span of a flag in this challenge; flags can be changed once every certain period of time if needed.
+* The padding type (PKCS 1.5 or PKCS OAEP) used to generate flags.

+The plugin runs a process on the `CTFd` container that generates flags and their encryptions in the background.
+An additional database table stores these flags, which are then used by the plugin when it selects flags according to the parameters given.
+Balancing the values of the number of queries to decrypt a flag and the flags' life span allows for enforcement of efficient or parallelized attacks.
+When adding a challenge in the admin panel of `CTFd`, make sure you select "cookie"-type challenges (if that's what you need) and that you fill in the various relevant fields (some are visible only after saving the challenge initially).
+When making "cookie" challenges visible, `CTFd` will warn you that no flag is configured; this is fine as the plugin takes care of flags.

+Another feature added by our plugins is a countdown clock on challenge pages, showing participants the amount of time left for a flag's validity (if relevant), and an extra "download" button that downloads the latest encrypted flag for each challenge (also on its page).

 ### Adding and configuring stages